microbiome/OMA/30_differential_abundance.md

 different datasets.
 Because different methods use different approaches (parametric vs non-parametric, different normalization techiniques, assumptions etc.), results can differ between methods.
 Unfortunately, as @Nearing2022 point out, they can differ substantially.
+Also, more recently @Yang2022 comprehensively evaluated these methods via a Semi-parametric framework and 106 real datasets. @Yang2022 also pointed out, different DAA tools could sometimes produce quite discordant results, opening to the possibility of cherry-picking the tool in favor of one’s own hypothesis.
 Therefore, it is highly recommended to pick several methods to get an idea about how robust and potentially reproducible your findings are depending on the method.
-In this section we demonstrate 4 methods that can be recommended based on recent literature (ANCOM-BC, ALDEx2, Maaslin2 and LinDA) and we will compare the results between them.
+In this section we demonstrate 4 methods that can be recommended based on recent literature (ANCOM-BC [@ancombc2020], ALDEx2 [@Gloor2016], Maaslin2 [@Mallick2020], LinDA [@Zhou2022] and ZicoSeq [@Yang2022]) and we will compare the results between them.

 Note that the purpose of this section is to show how to perform DAA in R, not how to correctly do causal inference.
 Depending on your experimental setup and your theory, you must determine how to specify any model exactly.
 E.g., there might be confounding factors that might drive (the absence of) differences between the shown groups that we ignore here for simplicity.
+Or your dataset is repeated sampling design, matched-pair design or the general longitudianl design.
 However, we will show how you could include covariates in those models.
 Furthermore, we picked a dataset that merely has microbial abundances in a TSE object as well as a grouping variable in the sample data.
 We simplify the